-Security researchers from Great Britain found a hidden file in the iOS 4 that was continuously recording the iPhone user’s current location.
-This location tracking feature, which had also been a controversial issue for Google’s Android smartphones, was found to track the whereabouts of the iPhone user, and this information was sent to a hidden file in the Apple's system.
+An unexpected discovery hit headlines a couple of years ago that caused huge privacy concerns for iPhone users around the world.
+Security researchers from Great Britain found a hidden file in iOS 4 that was continuously recording the current location of iPhone users.
+This location tracking feature was found to track the whereabouts of the iPhone user, and this information was sent to a hidden file in Apple's system.

 While Google Android’s location tracking feature allows the users to select whether to utilize it or not, iPhone’s tracking file was undisclosed to the public.
-In fact, the iPad is also loaded by Apple’s secret location tracking feature.
-And the discovery gains various reactions from the public, including an outrage which made some owners of Apple products file a lawsuit against the company.
-The demand for explanations continues to grow as people wait for Apple Company to break its silence.
+In fact, iPad by Apple also hosts a similar secret location tracking feature.
+The announcement of the discovery received mixed reactions from the public, including an outrage which made some owners of Apple products file a lawsuit against the company.
+The demand for explanations continues to grow as people wait for Apple to break its silence.

-On April 27th, Steve Jobs from Apple denied that the iPhone tracks its users.
-The company claimed that the iPhone location tracking feature does not track the moves of the users instead it records the Wi-Fi spots and cellphone towers in the area and secures the coordinates to the iPhone.
-Apple’s leads to a partial implication that this issue was perhaps based on a misunderstanding.
+Apple kept quiet on its secret iPhone location tracking.
+Even Steve Jobs denied that the iPhone tracks its users.
+Apple claimed that the iPhone location tracking feature does not track what the user does or where he goes but only records the Wi-Fi spots and cellular phone towers in the area and secures the coordinates to the iPhone.
+Apple’s representatives further said that this issue was perhaps based on a misunderstanding.

 According to Apple, the unencrypted file called “consolidated.db” was a result of a software error.
 “This is a bug, which we plan to fix shortly”, Apple further stated.
 The said glitch in the system was explained to be the reason for a year’s worth of stored data.
 To address this problem, Apple stated its plans to release a software update that will cease backing up the cache and on the next major release of iOS software, make the cache encrypted on the iPhone.
 The company also provided an online Q&A service to address inquiries regarding location tracking.